Sola fide: Medieval

+According to Mooney, in the medieval period "sola fide did not have a single meaning.
+Most commonly it meant the denial of the necessity of meritorious works prior to justification.
+On this point, all agree: works cannot make the unrighteous become righteous.
+Only faith can.
+Hence, sola fide is used to describe the moment of justification or instances where the believer lacks the chance to perform good works."

 Pre-Reformation

 The doctrine of faith alone precedes Martin Luther in the theologies of many so-called proto-Protestant reformers: Wessel Gansfort (1419 – 1489), Jacques Lefèvre d'Étaples (c.
 1455 – 1536), and possibly also in Johann Pupper (c.
 1400 – 1475).
 The doctrine of sola fide also seems to appear in the doctrine of John Wycliffe (c.
 1328 – 1384), as he stated: "Trust wholly in Christ; rely altogether on his sufferings; beware of seeking to be justified in any other way than by his righteousness.
 Faith in our Lord Jesus Christ is sufficient for salvation.".
 According to some historians Luther's view on the doctrine of sola fide was influenced by the Italian reformer Girolamo Savonarola.

 Centrality in the doctrine of the Protestant Reformation

 The doctrine of sola fide asserts that God's pardon for guilty sinners is granted to and received through faith alone, excluding all "works" (good deeds).
 Without God's input, mankind, Christianity asserts, is fallen and sinful, meaning its actions and omissions are afflicted by the curse and most if not all would face God's wrath due to the fall of man (which spelt the end of Eden).
-God, the faith holds, sent his only Son in human form, to be reborn in all mankind so through Jesus Christ alone (solus Christus) sinners may receive pardon (justification), which is granted solely through faith.
+God, the faith holds, sent his only Son in human form, to be reborn in all mankind so through Jesus Christ alone (solus Christus) sinners may receive justification, which is granted solely through faith.

 Christ's righteousness, according to the followers of sola fide, is imputed (or attributed) by God to sinners coming to a state of true, loving belief (as opposed to infused or imparted).
 If so God's verdict and potential pardon is from genuinely held Christian faith (or in a few more liberal sects, all of Christ's principles) rather than anything in the sinner.
 This contrasts with other supposed means of grace, such as priestly confession and rituals such as weekly taking of the sacrament.
 See the ordo salutis for more detail on the doctrine of salvation considered more broadly than justification by faith alone.

 The standalone sola fide justification of souls is a tenet of the Lutheran and Reformed churches but neither the Roman Catholic nor the Eastern Orthodox churches affirm it.
 These Protestant traditions exclude all human works (except the works of Jesus Christ, which form the basis of justification) from the legal verdict (or pardon) of justification.
 According to Martin Luther, justification by faith alone is the article on which the Church stands or falls.
 Thus, "faith alone" is foundational to Lutheranism and Reformed Christianity, and as a formula distinguishes it from other Christian denominations.